MNK LOSS ALERT: ROSEN, A TOP RANKED LAW FIRM, Encourages Mallinckrodt plc Investors to Inquire About Securities Class Action Investigation – MNK

-/EIN News/ -- NEW YORK, April 09, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues investigating potential securities claims on behalf of shareholders of Mallinckrodt plc (NYSE American: MNK) resulting from allegations that Mallinckrodt may have issued materially misleading business information to the investing public.
+NEW YORK, April 09, 2023 (GLOBE NEWSWIRE) -- WHY: Rosen Law Firm, a global investor rights law firm, continues investigating potential securities claims on behalf of shareholders of Mallinckrodt plc MNK resulting from allegations that Mallinckrodt may have issued materially misleading business information to the investing public.

 SO WHAT: If you purchased Mallinckrodt securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.